ibm-cloud-docs/vpc/vpn-onprem-strongswan.md

 # Connecting to a strongSwan peer
 {: #strongswan-config}

-You can use IBM Cloud VPN Gateway for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your strongSwan VPN gateway to connect to VPN Gateway for VPC.
+You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance about how to configure your strongSwan VPN gateway to connect to VPN for VPC.
 {: shortdesc}

 These instructions are based on Linux strongSwan U5.3.5/K4.4.0-133-generic.